 Favourite Walks from Snap the Peaks

-Mam Torr - The stone surfaced footpath from the car park to the top of Mam Tor will reward you with one of the most dramatic viewpoints in the Peak District.
+Mam Tor - The stone surfaced footpath from the car park to the top of Mam Tor will reward you with one of the most dramatic viewpoints in the Peak District.

-Milldale to Hartington - An easy 5 mile walk from Milldale to Hartingon.
+Milldale to Hartington - An easy 5 mile walk from Milldale to Hartington.

 Offering a mix of cultural, heritage and walking based tours.